Harmenlv/LieHullDynamics/README.md

   <img src="Graphics_Abstract.png" width="900"/>
 </p>

+> **Remark**: The repository name refers to potential future extensions.
+The algorithms implemented in this work do **not** utilize Lie group or Lie manifold formulations.
+Lie-geometric deformation modeling serves as a heuristic outlook for follow-up research, and is not incorporated within the current pipeline.

 This repository provides the experimental implementation of a framework for ship hull shape representation, deformation analysis, geometric retrieval, and latent dynamic evolution modeling.

-> **Note on Lie geometry**: The repository name originates from follow-up outlook.
-The current implemented pipeline does **not** adopt Lie group/Lie manifold algorithms.
-Lie-geometric deformation modeling is treated as a future heuristic research direction rather than a core component of the present method.

 This project investigates how continuous hull shape variations can be represented in a compact latent space by combining geometric representation learning and Koopman-based latent dynamic analysis.